Accreditation and Awards

 The Joint Commission's Primary Stroke Center Certification is based on the recommendations for primary stroke centers published by the Brain Attack Coalition and the American Stroke Association's statements/guidelines for stroke care.
 The Joint Commission launched the program – the nation's first - in 2003.

 Chest Pain Center Designation

-ACC Accreditation Services has awarded full Cycle III accreditation with PCI to West Medical Center.
+ACC Accreditation Services has awarded Version 6 Chest Pain Center with Primary PCI Accreditation to West Medical Center.

 Heart attacks are the leading cause of death in the United States, with 600,000 dying annually of heart disease.
 More than five million Americans visit hospitals each year with chest pain.
 The goal of ACC Accreditation Services is to significantly reduce the mortality rate of these patients by teaching the public to recognize and react to the early symptoms of a possible heart attack, reduce the time that it takes to receive treatment and increase the effectiveness of treatment.